GCSE Media Studies

 The structure of the course enables students to develop key analytical and creative skills, which culminate in two final exams totalling 70% of the final grade.
 Finally, the additional 30% of the grade is made up of NEA (Non Examined Assessment) in which students will create their own individual short film production.

-- Mr Neil Parsons – Teacher of Media Studies; Assistant Headteacher, Student Progress (Academic)
+- Mr Neil Parsons – Teacher of Media Studies and Teacher of Computing; Assistant Headteacher

 - Mr Alex Woolston – Teacher of Media Studies; Head of Computing